 Information Technology Services is responsible for coordinating all activity associated with the provision of long distance services for the University, including the issuance of Tender Calls, and Requests for Proposals, etc. See PROCEDURE FOR EQUIPMENT AND LONG DISTANCE CHARGES and PROCEDURE FOR TELECOMMUNICATION SERVICES PAYMENTS.

 University calling cards may be issued upon request, to Information Technology Services, and with the approval of the Unit Head.

 Personal long distance calls, including facsimile transmissions, are not to be billed to University telephone lines.

 All requests for radio service that require a license from the Federal Department of Communications must be routed through Information Technology Services for approval.
 Invoices are paid directly from the requesting department's budget by Information Technology Services.

 7. Lead-Time Required For Services

 The lead-time for work involving up to five telephone lines and/or sets is five working days from the date of issue by Information Technology Services.
 Six to ten telephone lines/sets requires ten working days.
 Requests which involve more than ten line/sets are scheduled on a per-request basis.

 Messages may be sent and received at the Central Fax locations on Campus.
 Applicable costs and administration charges are removed from the appropriate departmental budget.
 University facsimile machines are not for personal use.

 9. Cellular Telephones and Wireless Devices

 All telephone services and related costs, associated with new construction or renovations, are to be included within the construction project budget.
-Computing and Communications will assist with project planning for the required telecommunications services.
+Information Technology Services will assist with project planning for the required telecommunications services.